Welcome to the Philosophy Department!

-We hope that you'll find this website useful.
+We hope that you'll find our website useful.
 It contains information about our program, classes, and activities, as well as the real-world advantages of a philosophy degree.
-Please feel free to bring any further questions directly to us -- we'll be delighted to meet you!
+Please feel free to bring any questions directly to us -- we'll be delighted to meet you.